Unofficial-TDL-Testing/tdl-bugs/README.md

 - Click that and then select "New Issue" (If the issue already exists, add a comment to it)
 - Select an appropriote Title and label for it.
 - Set appropriote Milestone (what build it is)
-- Then follow the guideling below.
+- Then follow the guideline below.

 ###*What to Do?**
 Follow the simple guideline below to document the bugs you find!
 (Explanation below)